PlayOneMoreGame/computer-setup/README.md

    "%USERPROFILE%\code\computer-setup\lib\Win10-Setup\Default.cmd"
    ```

-1. Subscribe to the Windows Insider Program
-   - With your personal Microsoft Account with the [Online Insider Enroll](https://insider.windows.com/en-us/) or
-   - In an automated way by performing an [Offline Insider Enroll](https://github.com/whatever127/offlineinsiderenroll)
-1. Set your Windows Insider update cycle to the 'Slow Ring'
 1. Run Windows Update and reboot when necessary
 1. Install the [Ubuntu WSL Distribution](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6)
 1. Set the default WSL version number `wsl --set-default-version 2`